 Hyde Park, London

 A royal park where numerous demonstrations, historic events, and rock concerts took place

-The Royal Park is less than half the size of Central Park in New York (1.42 square kilometers), it has a much longer history.
+The Royal Park is less than half the size of Central Park in New York (1.42 square kilometers), and it has a much longer history.
 The park was established by Henry VIII in 1536 when he took the land from Westminster Abbey and used it as a hunting ground.
 The park is now located in the prime location of London, embraced by upscale districts including Kensington, Chelsea, May Fair, and Paddington.

 Free speech and demonstrations have been key features of Hyde Park since the 19th century.
 Speakers’ Corner has been established as a point of free speech and debate, while the Chartists, the Reform League, the suffragettes, and the Stop the War Coalition have all held protests there.
 In the late 20th Century, this is the venue for various large-scale free Rock music concerts, featuring Pink Floyd, The Rolling Stones, and Queen.

 Highlights of the park include Kensington Palace, Serpentine Gallery, Peter Pan statue, and Princess Diana Memorial Fountain.
 To expand your exploration, I recommend the Royal Albert Hall, Wellington Arch, Victoria and Albert Museum, and Natural History Museum.